 Cut out the pattern - either by hand or with an automatic cutting machine like a Cricut

-Download the pattern from the Paper Glitter Glue library.
-If you don’t have the password, just subscribe to my newsletter and you will get the password immediately.
+Download the pattern from the Paper Glitter Glue library in May 2019.
+If you don't have the password, just subscribe to my newsletter and you will get the password immediately.

 For this project, the Sea-Worn Beach House pattern is in a zip folder to make it much faster to download.
 When you open up the folder, there are two forms of the pattern - a printable PDF form with the pattern for the cardboard base and an SVG (scalable vector graphic) pattern which is the one you use if you have an automatic cutting machine.

 Prime the house and pieces with black gesso

 Now prime the pieces of this house with black gesso because it is a distressed house and we're going to add siding to the house so the space between the paper siding needs to be dark in shadow.

 Here's where I made the siding a little easier to apply than on the previous Putz house.

 First paint a sheet of watercolor paper your desired color.
 I chose a great pink shade called Spun Sugar from the Tim Holtz Distress Paint line.

 Next spritz it with water before using the embossing folder so it will emboss easier.
 And here is the really cool step.
 Ink the raised portion of the embossing folder with black archival ink.
 Use the embossing folder to make the distressed grain pattern on the pink watercolor paper.